Buddy Bradley: Hate

 With his apartment becoming increasingly crowded and scared of reprisals from Murphy, Buddy returned to his parents in Jersey with Lisa following.
 Buddy bought a second hand monster truck to drive around in.

 He reunited with Jay, who suggested they go into the collectables and memorabilia business together.
-They set up a store in Paterson, N.J., which was fairly successful, but Buddy challenged Jay over his erratic approach to business and his drug habit, and ended up buying out Jay's share of the business, becoming the sole owner.
+They set up a store in Paterson, New Jersey, which was fairly successful, but Buddy challenged Jay over his erratic approach to business and his drug habit, and ended up buying out Jay's share of the business, becoming the sole owner.

 In Hate #22 Buddy's father was hit by a truck and died instantly.
 His mother started dating another man and was never around the house, meaning the Bradley family home was taken over by his criminal acquaintances and neighbors.

-Buddy moved into the backroom of his store when his mother moved to Florida with her new partner.
+Buddy moved into the back room of his store when his mother moved to Florida with her new partner.

 His relationship with Lisa got worse, as he was confused and angered by her mood swings and erratic behaviour, having an unhelpful foray into relationship counseling.
 Eventually Lisa left him for a bi-sexual co-worker.
 Tracking her down with the help of Jay's girlfriend, Buddy found her living in an apartment in New York City.
 After going on a series of disastrous dates with other women, Buddy was reunited with a calmer, medicated Lisa and they had sex; he then helped her sneak away from her increasingly domineering girlfriend.
-At the end of Hate #30, Lisa revealed she was pregnant with Buddy's child, and when she was determined not to get an abortion he married her, rather than have his son being brought up by Lisa's family or put up for adoption.
+At the end of Hate #30, Lisa revealed she was pregnant with Buddy's child, and when she was determined not to get an abortion he married her rather than have his son being brought up by Lisa's family or put up for adoption.

 Hate Annual

 At the start of the Hate Annuals, Buddy was still in New Jersey with his and Lisa's baby Harold, running his collectables business and selling things on the growing internet.
 He was making a good living at it but was bored and felt stuck in a rut.
 He tried finding a different career, considered becoming a tour guide with Jay and tried being a UPS delivery man, but he resisted working with his former nefarious friends and acquaintances.
 Moving to a house next to a junk yard, he eventually went into business with Jay as a scrap metal dealer.
-He shaved his hair off and started wearing an eyepatch and sailor cap.
+He shaved off his hair and started wearing an eyepatch and sailor cap.
 He returned to Seattle with Lisa to visit her ailing parents, Lisa deciding to stay and sort out their affairs, so Buddy planned to return home to New Jersey with Harold and look after him on his own for a while.